 BSc (Hons) PhD

 My lab is a multi-disciplinary collaboration of cell biology, pathology, oncology, computation biology and genetics.
-Its a great place to learn, and good fun to boot.
+Its a great place to learn, and great fun.

 Broad Research Areas:

-Cancer, Cell Biology and Gene Regulation, single cell genomics, cellular genomics, single cell RNA-Seq, animal models, translational research
+Cancer, Cell Biology and Gene Regulation, single cell genomics, cellular genomics, spatial biology, single cell RNA-Seq, animal models, translational research